jupyter/governance/linux-proposal.md

 ## How would this change our relationship with NumFOCUS?

-Once the transition is concluded and assets are transferred, Project Jupyter would not have a legal relationship with NumFOCUS.
+Once the transition is concluded and assets (such as trademarks) are transferred, Project Jupyter would not have a legal relationship with NumFOCUS.
 However, we will always maintain a collaborative relationship with NumFOCUS and its various projects: Jupyter is for many a portal into a broad ecosystem of